 7.6.4.
-ECCC encourages activities related to collaboration with the extramural research and development communities, including the appointment of ECCC researchers and scientists to adjunct professorships.
+Fisheries and Oceans Canada encourages activities related to collaboration with the extramural research and development communities, including the appointment of Fisheries and Oceans Canada researchers and scientists to adjunct professorships.

-7.7.
-Role of employees in science advice and evidence-informed decision-making
+7.7 Role of employees in science advice and evidence-informed decisionmaking

-ECCC recognizes that researchers and scientists have important roles to play in providing advice that informs federal programs, policy, regulations and law.
+Fisheries and Oceans Canada recognizes that researchers and scientists have important roles to play in providing advice that informs federal programs, policy, regulations and law.
 Research and scientific findings are an important source of evidence that must be appropriately considered in evidence-informed decision-making.
+At Fisheries and Oceans Canada, the Canadian Science Advisory Secretariat is the main vehicle for producing such advice.9